phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 155474
+#Number of Clinton Tweets: 155885
-#Number of Trump Tweets: 146603
+#Number of Trump Tweets: 147135
-#Number of Rubio Tweets: 41839
+#Total Number of Tweets: 99536
-#Number of Carson Tweets: 16723
+#Number of Rubio Tweets: 42011
-#Number of Bush Tweets: 14824
+#Number of Carson Tweets: 16821
-#Total Number of Tweets:
+#Number of Bush Tweets: 14868
-#Number of Sanders Tweets:
+#Number of Sanders Tweets: 14104
 ---